Pandian (film)

 Pandian is a 1992 Indian Tamil-language action film produced and directed by S. P. Muthuraman and written by Panchu Arunachalam.
-The film stars Rajinikanth, Khushbu, Jayasudha, Janagaraj, Prabhakar.
+The film stars Rajinikanth and Khushbu, with Janagaraj, Prabhakar and Vinu Chakravarthy in supporting roles.
 It is a remake of the 1991 Kannada film Bombay Dada which starred Prabhakar, who portrayed the antagonist of this film.
 The film was released on 25 October 1992 during Diwali and performed averagely at the box office.

 Plot

-Ashok Kumar "Ashok" IPS, a special CBI officer, discovers hoarded ammunition and drugs during a raid at Vedaranyam harbour.
+Ashok Kumar IPS, a CBI officer, discovers hoarded ammunition and drugs during a raid at Vedaranyam harbour.
 The influential gangster‑exporter Parameshwaran's men capture him, and Parameshwaran orders his right‑hand man, Philips, to kill him.
 Pandian returns to his hometown after six years, clashing with his sister, Inspector Vijayalakshmi "Vijaya", a strict rule‑follower.
 He fights goons disturbing public peace, but Vijaya arrests him despite public support.
 His friend, photographer Vinayagam, and the townspeople bail him out.
 At home, Pandian hides what he's been doing for the past six years.
 Vijaya disapproves of Pandian's violent methods, even though he fights for the right cause.
 She sees him as useless, yet he clears the family's debts.

 Pandian arranges for the groom's family to meet Vijaya for her marriage, but she makes their younger sister Rani dress as the bride.
 Pandian covers Rani's marriage expenses, and she gets married.
 On New Year's Eve, a dance battle between Pandian and Vinayagam's niece, Rekha, takes place.
 The challenge: the loser must kiss the winner.
 Pandian refuses to accept the kiss from Rekha, which makes her instantly fall in love with him.
 Vinayagam loves Rekha one‑sidedly, but Pandian mistakenly thinks Vinayagam loves Rekha's friend Mala.
 Rekha lies to Vinayagam, saying Mala loves Pandian.
 Vinayagam soon learns Rekha's feelings for Pandian and informs him.
 During a fake‑police raid at a club owned by Rekha's father, Rajendran, Pandian intervenes, beats the fake cops, and earns Rajendran's trust, getting appointed as the club's chief security officer.

 Meanwhile, Vijaya receives a call from Sathya saying her toddler Priya is missing.
 Unable to locate Priya, Vijaya is shattered.
 Her family is stunned to learn that Priya is her biological daughter.
 Vijaya reveals her past: five years earlier, she was in love with IPS officer Ashok.
 After they consummated, Ashok vanished on a secret mission and never returned.
 Keeping it hidden, Vijaya moved to Bengaluru, gave birth to Priya, and raised her under Sathya's care.
 It's revealed that Pandian already knew about Vijaya's past, and to reunite her with Priya, he staged Priya's "missing" incident and brought her home.
 Vijaya, with a change of heart, accepts Pandian staying with them and acknowledges his love for Rekha.